PROJECT MANAGEMENT

 Expected learning outcomes

-- Identify the context in which cultural organizations operate through environmental and stakeholder analysis.
+- Identify the context in which cultural organizations operate.

-- Learn and discuss the steps involved in realizing a project for arts organizations, including ideation, management, implementation, and evaluation.
+- Learn and discuss the steps involved in realizing a project for artistic and cultural organizations, including planning, implementation, and evaluation.

-- Address potential issues in project development and explore elements of crisis management.
+- Address potential issues and risks in project development.

 - Identify and discuss challenges related to attracting, assigning, and managing resources, considering the trade-off between available resources and final objectives.